raganwald-deprecated/homoiconic/2010/08/final.md

 In my [blog post][liskov], I described Strict Liskov Substitutability in terms of tests.
 I was holding a testing hammer at the time, and it looked like a nail.
 But there are other tools.
 Isn't the `final` keyword a fine-grained tool that attempts to enforce this?
 If we declare that a method is final, we are declaring that every subclass has exactly the same implementation, so as far as the behaviour of that method is concerned, they are exactly substitutable.

 So, there are two approaches to preventing someone from breaking the functionality encoded in an implementation.
 First, write tests for it and enforce those tests on subclasses.
 Second, prevent subclasses from overriding the implementation.
-These are the heavyweight (with a little of my own speculative proposals assed to spice things up) and the heavyweight approaches described above.
+These are the lightweight (with a little of my own speculative proposals added to spice things up) and the heavyweight approaches described above.

+Is there another way forward?

 **duck correctness**